 Once you understand the truth about fitness for weight loss (that eating healthy is 80% of your results), the next question you find yourself asking is, “So how do I start to eat healthy?
 What exactly do I eat and what do I stay away from?”

 Well, I’ve come up with a helpful acronym that gets to the root of healthy eating in a very personal way using the acronym, “ANTI.”

 Applying this acronym to your eating habits and understanding the context and intricacies is one of the first steps in changing your relationship with food.

 “ANTI” food is (A)ddiction-Feeding, (N)utrient-poor, (T)oxic, or (I)nflammatory.

-The goal of this model is not for you to eat less food, it’s to give you a tool for which to grade food so you can eat more “rich” food and less “poor” food, and truly nourish your body.
+The goal of this model is not for you to eat less food or to become hyper-restrictive.
+The goal is to give you a tool for which to grade food so you can eat more “rich” food and less “poor” food, and truly nourish your body.